savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 I initially wanted to get some telemetry working with the nRF24 modules I found, I even had some radio libraries ready, however I didn't have the time to properly develop or test any code related to this so it was never implemented.

-## Assembly into TITAN

-Assembling the system into TITAN was not as easy as we had anticipated, but still successful.

-There was significantly more wiring involved in this than either of my previous projects for the team, much of this was necessitated by the cameras and displays not being placed near one another.
-Luckily most of the wiring was able to be routed within the hollow frame/roll-cage, with the ribbon cables for cameras run along them.

-{{< fig src="/images/titan-v1-assembly-in-titan.jpg" caption="My teammate working on installing the electronics into the rear end of TITAN" >}}

-Although tedious, routing the cables wasn't the most problematic.
-We had issues fitting the TITAN boards nicely around the vehicle given their size and the ribbon cable between them and their RPis.
-Each display entailed three separate, moderately-large boards (RPi, my board, display driver) for a total of nine in TITAN.

-My teammate and I had some issues setting up the optical encoder on the rear wheel.
-Initially we wanted to use a laser based encoder that would be interrupted by the passing spokes of the brake disk.
-However after some testing it was found that the laser would inevitably lose its alignment with the optical sensor.
-Our solution was to replace the laser with a red LED since the LED's light was much less directional than the laser and thus could tolerate more misalignment.

 ## Outcome